Nid04/Image-Caption-Generator/README.md

   "python manage.py runserver"
 * Open a web browser and go to http://localhost:8000/ to access the application.

+## Caption Generation Model ##

+The model is trained on a dataset of images and corresponding captions and can generate captions for new images that it has not seen before.

+**Dataset**

+The dataset used for this project is the Flickr8k dataset (https://forms.illinois.edu/sec/1713398), which contains 8,000 images and five captions per image.
+The dataset is preprocessed by extracting the features from the images using a pre-trained VGG16 model and cleaning and tokenizing the captions.

+**Model**

+The model used for this project is a deep neural network consisting of an image encoder and a caption decoder.
+The image encoder uses a pre-trained VGG16 model to extract features from the input image.
+The caption decoder consists of an embedding layer, an LSTM layer, and two dense layers.

+**Prerequisites**

+* Python 3.x
+* Tensorflow
+* Pickle
+* tqdm
+* NumPy
+* Matplotlib
+* NLTK

 # References #
 * Image & Caption dataset: https://www.kaggle.com/datasets/adityajn105/flickr8k